detrout/woldlab-rna-seq/README.rst

 Introduction
 ============

-The official `ENCODE Long RNA-Seq pipeline`_ is designed to run on DNA-Nexus_.
-This is a conversion to use settings from the official pipeline for a pipeline suitable for running the alignment, mapping, and quantification steps through HT-Condor_ DagMan.
+This started as a port of the ENCODE3 bulk RNA-seq pipeline for processing Illumina short read sequences from DNA nexus to `HT-Condor`_'s dagman language. as time progressed I've also added in some of our (Wold Lab) quality-control steps after the core RNA-Seq STAR/rsem runs.

-I've also added in some of our (Wold Lab) quality-control steps after the core RNA-Seq process.
+More recently I added new pipelines to run STAR on 10x style or split-seq style experiments.

 Installation
 ============